 The house mouse has short hind feet and a tail that's as long as the head and body together.
 They’re usually a dark grey, but some house mice have light-brown backs with light-brown bellies.
 When fully grown, they weigh about 15 grams (0.5 oz.) and are 8 cm (3 in.) long.

-Females have 6 to 10 litters a year.
-They have about 5 babies per litter.
+A female house mouse will typically have 6 to 10 litters in her lifetime, with about 6 babies per litter.
 The house mouse lives for about 1 year.

 The house mouse usually enters a home in the fall and winter looking for food and shelter.
 They enter through holes or gaps in doors, walls, and foundations.
 A house mouse can squeeze through a crack as small as 1 cm (smaller than a dime).

-Mice cause damage by gnawing on insulation and building material, furniture, paper, clothing, and books.
+Mice cause damage by gnawing on insulation and building material, electrical wires, furniture, paper, clothing, and books.
 They contaminate (put germs on) food with their urine, hair, and droppings.
 Food can become contaminated with germs like salmonella.
-Mice also carry fleas, mites, and the disease hantavirus.

 The best way to control a mouse infestation is with integrated pest management, which means using many methods at the same time.
 This includes: